Lunpo Gangri

 Lunpo Gangri, also known as Loinbo Kangri, is a Himalayan mountain in Tibet Autonomous Region, China.
 It has an elevation of 7095 m and is the highest peak in the Gangdise range (Kailash Range).
-The second highest and the most famous peak in Kailash Range is the Mount Kailash which is considered sacred in four religions: Hinduism, Buddhism, Jainism and Bon.
+The second highest and most famous peak in the Kailash Range is Mount Kailash which is considered sacred in four religions: Hinduism, Buddhism, Jainism and Bon.